franciscoxavier04/pm-BIM/docs/release-notes/16-0-0/README.md

 Instead of mutually acting as OAuth servers and clients, both OpenProject and Nextcloud can now authenticate against a common Identity Provider (IDP).
 This allows OpenProject to reuse the user session to call Nextcloud APIs directly — improving the user experience and reducing complexity in daily workflows.

-Please see our documentation to learn how to set up this integration.
+Please see [our system admin guide](../../system-admin-guide/integrations/nextcloud/oidc-sso/) to learn how to set up this integration.

 <!--more-->